lop-cz/Magnific-Popup/website/documentation.md

 ### 2. From a group of elements with one parent
-Same as first one, but use this method if you are creating popup from list of elements in one container.
-Note that this method does not enable gallery, it just reduces number of click event handlers, and each item will be opened as a single popup.
-If you wish to enable gallery add `gallery:{enabled:true}` option.
+Same as first one, but use this method if you are creating a popup from a list of elements in one container.
+Note that this method does not enable gallery mode, it just reduces the number of click event handlers; each item will be opened as a single popup.
+If you wish to enable gallery, add the `gallery:{enabled:true}` option.

 {% highlight html %}
 <div class="parent-container">